armanriazi/private/docs/public/blockchain/solidity/smart-contract-voting.md

 * Transparency
 * Distributed
 * Private Test Network
-* Integrite to the Metamask
+* Integrate to the Metamask

 ### Sourcecode